ManuNeuro/EmmanuelCalvet/_posts/2025-01-24-feed_the_beasts.md

 image: /assets/article_images/2025-04-25-feed_the_beasts/network_cover.jpg
 ---

-*An essay on the alternatives to GAFAMS solutions*
+*An essay on the alternatives to GAFAMS solutions.*

 ## Intro